ianforrest/portfolio/src/pages/blog/2020-03-26-volunteer-park-trust-a-website-redesign.md

 * Built on WordPress, using a WordPress child theme of the Green Planet WordPress theme
 * Migrated website to a new host for faster page load times
-* Result: A 79% year-over-year increase in visitors.
+* Result: A 79% year-over-year increase in visitors

 See their website at [volunteerparktrust.org](https://volunteerparktrust.org).